The Line Between The Social Drinker vs. Alcoholic

 Some social drinkers find that alcohol helps them unwind after a tough day at work.
 Social drinkers recognize that alcohol may relieve some stress, but they don’t rely on alcohol as their main outlet for stress relief.
 Drinking to relieve stress is one of the most common reasons people start drinking heavily.
 Emotional drinking is yet another sign that you may have an alcohol dependency.
 If you drink to escape from your problems or to numb your pain, you probably have an alcohol problem.
 Those who have an alcohol dependency also tend to have trouble finding other coping mechanisms.
 Alcohol becomes their main strategy for dealing with sadness or stress.

 Social drinkers don’t drink to get drunk; they are able to moderate and plan ahead when it comes to drinking alcohol.
 This is a major difference between social drinkers and alcoholics.
 Those who are dependent on alcohol may find themselves routinely having many more drinks than they had originally planned.
 They may also feel the need to become intoxicated every time they drink.
 An inability to practice moderation and routine binge drinking are two major signs that you may have a drinking problem.

 If one or more of these signs sound familiar, it’s time to get the help you need now.
 Don’t let alcoholism destroy your life.
-The Treatment Specialist is here to help you understand the underlying causes of your addiction so you can take responsibility and overcome your alcoholism.
-Contact a professional counselor today to start your journey toward a healthier, happier lifestyle.
-Call the Addiction Helpline at 866-44-7911
+The Treatment Specialist will connect you with a treatment center that is here to help you understand the underlying causes of your addiction so you can take responsibility and overcome your alcoholism.
+Contact a professional Admissions Counselor today to start your journey toward a healthier, happier lifestyle.
+Call to speak to a Treatment Specialist at 866-644-7911.